 Next header: It’s an eight-bit field specifying the header that follows the base header in the datagram.
 The next header is one of the optional extension headers which IP uses or the header for an upper layer protocol such as UDP or TCP.

-Hop limit: This eight-bit hop limit field serves the same purpose at the TTL field in IPv4.
+Hop limit: This eight-bit hop limit field assist with the same functions at the TTL field in IPv4.

 Source address: It is a 16 bytes internet address identifies the source of the datagram.

-Destination address: This is 16-byte internet address that usually identifies the final destination of the datagram.
+Destination address: This is 16-byte internet address that generally describes the final destination of the datagram.

 Key Differences Between IPv4 and IPv6

-Let us look at the major difference between IPv4 and IPv6.
+Let us look at the substantial difference between IPv4 and IPv6.